ChentingZ0/obsidian_notes/Big data/Data lake.md

 can handle unstructured and semi-unstructured data Data Lake defines the schema(transform) after data is stored(load), Data Warehouse defines the schema before data is stored.
 ![[Pasted image 20231003191715.png]]
+### Data Lake vs Data Warehouse
+- *Data Lake* stores all data irrespective of the source and its structure whereas *Data Warehouse* stores data in quantitative metrics with their attributes.
+- *Data lake* defines the schema after data is stored whereas *Data Warehouse* defines the schema before data is stored.
+- *Data lake* uses ELT process while *Data Warehouse* uses ETL process.
 ### Lakehouse
 A lakehouse is **a new, open architecture that combines the best elements of data lakes and data warehouses**.
 Lakehouses are enabled by a new system design: implementing similar data structures and data management features to those in a data warehouse directly on top of low cost cloud storage in open formats.
 ![[Pasted image 20231003193149.png]]